-In the study, young men took 10 grams of BCAAs before a strengthening exercise for their non-dominant arm.
-They experienced less muscle soreness after exercise and lower blood markers of muscle damage than those who took the BCAAs after the arm exercise (10).
+In the study, young men took 10 grams of BCAAs before a strengthening exercise for their nondominant arm.
+They experienced less muscle soreness after exercise and lower blood markers of muscle damage than those who took the BCAAs after the arm exercise (

-The only other study available for comparison is one that gave athletic men 25 grams of whey protein isolate (supplying 5.5 grams of BCAAs) either right before or right after their weight-lifting workouts for ten weeks.
+The only other study available for comparison is one that gave athletic men 25 grams of whey protein isolate (supplying 5.5 grams of BCAAs) either right before or right after their weightlifting workouts for 10 weeks.

 Based on the available evidence, it’s uncertain that it makes a difference whether you take BCAAs before or after resistance (weight training) exercise.

-BCAA levels in your blood peak 30 minutes after consuming the supplement, but studies have yet to determine the optimal time to take them (12).
+BCAA levels in your blood peak 30 minutes after consuming the supplement, but studies have yet to determine the optimal time to take it (

-Despite the long-held theory that you have about 45–60 minutes after exercise to get maximum muscle building benefits from consuming protein, newer research suggests this window of time may be as wide as five hours after exercise (11, 13).
+Despite the long-held theory that you have about 45–60 minutes after exercise to get maximum muscle building benefits from consuming protein, newer research suggests this window of time may be as wide as 5 hours after exercise (

 BCAA supplements are convenient enough that it’s simple to consume them shortly before or after a workout if you feel it makes a difference for you.